 Nicaraguans emigrate primarily to Costa Rica and to a lesser extent the United States.
 Nicaraguan men have been migrating seasonally to Costa Rica to harvest bananas and coffee since the early 20th century.
 Political turmoil, civil war, and natural disasters from the 1970s through the 1990s dramatically increased the flow of refugees and permanent migrants seeking jobs, higher wages, and better social and healthcare benefits.
 Since 2000, Nicaraguan emigration to Costa Rica has slowed and stabilized.
 Today roughly 300,000 Nicaraguans are permanent residents of Costa Rica - about 75% of the foreign population - and thousands more migrate seasonally for work, many illegally.

-chief of state: President Jose Daniel ORTEGA Saavedra (since 10 January 2007); Vice President Moises Omar HALLESLEVENS Acevedo (since 10 January 2012); note - the president is both chief of state and head of government
+President Jose Daniel ORTEGA Saavedra (since 10 January 2007); Vice President Moises Omar HALLESLEVENS Acevedo (since 10 January 2012); note - the president is both chief of state and head of government

 head of government: